cafe-jvm-lang/cafe/README.md

 A simple, dynamic, weakly typed, prototype based language for the JVM.
 Built with `invokedynamic` instruction introduced in Java 7, Cafe takes advantage of latest advances of JVM.

-This project is developed with intent to learn and explore `how a programming language runs internally` and is also a major project for the graduation year.
+This project is developed with an explore `how a programming language runs internally` and is also a major project for the graduation year.

+---
+**NOTE**

+This project is still under development.

+---

 ## Building CAFE
 Cafe is built with [Gradle](https://gradle.org).